TommyJackson85/band-website/README.md

 ### Content

-- The text from the Home Page was copied and edited from the [Wikipedia article The Scorpions](https://en.wikipedia.org/wiki/Scorpions_(band))
+- The text from the Home Page was copied and edited from the [a Wikipedia article on The Scorpions:](https://en.wikipedia.org/wiki/Scorpions_(band))

 ### Media